hardwario/bc-website/content/doc/projects/wireless-smart-led-strip.md

         bcf flash --dfu bigclownlabs/bcf-kit-wireless-power-controller-rgbw72:latest

+    Firmware upload is successfully done when the status reaches 100%:

+    {{% img-zoom src="bcf.png" %}}

 3. Remove the Micro USB cable from the **Core Module** and your computer.

 {{% note "success" %}}At this point your firmware is successfully uploaded.{{% /note %}}